Polyurethane Glue Guide – Urethane Applications and Tutorials

 It is essential to pay attention to the pot life during application.
 Once this has elapsed, the adhesive can no longer be used.
 For better handling, you can either add an inhibitor to extend the pot life or an accelerator.

-The final strength, i.e. the final degree of curing, is reached after about four to seven days, the minimum strength usually after about twelve hours.
+The final strength, i.e., the last degree of curing, is reached after about four to seven days, and the minimum strength usually after about twelve hours.
 Make sure to fix the workpieces during this time, for example with screw clamps.

 Polyurethane 1K Glue

 You should make sure that the parts to be bonded are free of grease and dust.
-Therefore you can clean them with a lint-free cloth and some solvent before using the 1K PU adhesive.
+You can clean them with a lint-free cloth and some solvent before using the 1K PU adhesive.
 To improve the adhesion of the surfaces, you can roughen them slightly with some sandpaper.

 Hot Melt Glues (Hotmelts)